OpenVidu/openvidu.io/docs/docs/tutorials/application-client/angular.md

     }

     configureUrls() {
-        // If APPLICATION_SERVER_URL is not configured, use default value from local development if (!APPLICATION_SERVER_URL) {
+        // If APPLICATION_SERVER_URL is not configured, use default value from OpenVidu Local deployment if (!APPLICATION_SERVER_URL) {
             if (window.location.hostname === 'localhost') {
                 APPLICATION_SERVER_URL = 'http://localhost:6080/';